10th October 2018 | Rachael Drane | Dispute Resolution

 - Since the CPR were introduced, the volume of data that is required to be disclosed has significantly increased to often unmanageable amounts.

-- Standard disclosure which was originally announced in the CPR has unfortunately not reduced the volume of disclosure.
+- Standard disclosure which was originally announced in the CPR has unfortunately not reduced the volume.

 - Searches are unnecessarily wide and do not focus attention on key information – vast quantities of data are produced when more often than not only a small amount of this is actually relevant to the disclosure exercise and supports the party’s case.